zilexa/Flexget-instructions/README.md

-INTRO:
-To get a "Netflix-like" experience, please use [AUTOSETUP.SH](https://github.com/zilexa/autosetup "AUTOSETUP.SH") to install and configure the required tools.
-It will include this config.yml for Flexget.
-The way it works: on http://trakt.tv you can create a free account, add TV Shows you like to follow to a list and add the Trakt.tv addon to your Kodi device.
+The way it works: on http://trakt.tv you can create a free account, add TV Shows titles you like to follow to a list (call that list tvshows) and add the Trakt.tv addon to your Kodi mediacenter device.
 Kodi will sync your watched status with Trakt.tv (privately).
+F

+Flexget is an amazingly powerful yet lightweight tool.
+There is no UI, it will simply run as service in the background.
-Flexget will use this information to get the content you need and organise everything in such a way to deliver the NETFLIX experience!
-See requirements below before you install this.
+It uses your Trakt list and watched status to find, select, download (RSS Feeds and magnet torrent sites) organise, enrich (with subtitles) and cleanup the content you want and organise everything in such a way to deliver the NETFLIX experience!

-NOTE:
-This Flexget config is fully based on Jonybat's config.yml.
-See the CHANGELOG for a full list of changes made to his config.yml.

-In non-Flexget/non-technical terms, this config will allow Flexget to do the following on a daily basis **AUTOMATICALLY**, some tasks are performed more often:
+In non-Flexget/non-technical terms, this config will allow Flexget to do the following on a daily basis **AUTOMATICALLY**, some tasks are performed more often and for efficiency, not necessarily in this order:

 _TVshows:_
 - Gets the series titles you follow on Trakt.